Soubhagya-Roy/Emotion-And-Gesture-Based-Music-Recomendation-System/README.md

 - Music recommendation tailored to real-time emotional and gestural inputs.

 - Interface designed for ease of use, especially helpful for hands-free scenarios.

-## Conclusion

-The project achieved its goal of integrating gestures and emotions for dynamic music recommendation.
-With a modular and scalable design, it opens avenues for applications in multimedia interaction and assistive technologies.

-## Future Scope

-- Improved real-time adaptability and feedback.

-- Context-aware music selection.

-- Integration with other domains like video content and virtual assistants.

 ## Note :-